starling021/ehtools/README.md

     -u  --uninstall       Uninstall ehtools modules.
     -h  --help            Give this help list.

-To install ehtools modules you should to execute the following command:
+To install ehtools modules you need to execute the following command:

     The ehtools isnatll.sh will ask you to "install" or "not install" ehtools modules and if you answered "not install" and